alesvaupotic/blog/windows-11-update-revert.md

 https://user-images.githubusercontent.com/1660347/221130885-18595a77-0c61-4995-8678-edbc7590da3d.MOV

-I was looking at this for like a minute an then realized I need to revert an update.
+I was looking at this for like a minute and then realized I need to revert an update.

 # The Solution